 Inspired by the El Sistema programme, he founded YOLA (Youth Orchestra Los Angeles) in 2007, which has already provided 1500 young people with free instruments, intensive musical and conducting teaching.
 He also founded in 2012 the Dudamel Foundation aiming to “widen access to music and the arts for young people”.
 His discography, rewarded with multiple Grammy Awards, comprises 65 albums.

 Gustavo Dudamel was born in 1981 in Barquisimeto, Venezuela.
 In 1996, at the age of 18, he was appointed Music Director of the Simón Bolívar Youth Symphony Orchestra of Venezuela.
 In 2004, he won the inaugural Bamberger Symphoniker Gustav Mahler Competition and gained international fame.
 He was nominated (2007-2012) Music Director of the Gothenburg Symphony.

 He was then appointed Music and Artistic Director of the Los Angeles philharmonic Orchestra in 2009, as well as Music Director of the Paris Opera Orchestra in 2021.
-In 2009, he is named Chevalier dans l'ordre des Arts et des Lettres.
+In 2022, he was named Officier de l’ordre des Arts et des Lettres.